BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 >The difference of mutual dependency and independency is pivotal. -- Niklas Luhmann {cite}`luhmann:1986`

 What is art, and what qualifies a creation as a work of art?
-Even without formal education in art history or aesthetics, I find this question compelling.
+Even without a formal education in art history or aesthetics, I find this question compelling.
 In my view, good art communicates an ineffable truth about our existence.
 It challenges and disrupts by offering a glimpse into what we may call infinite or illusionary.
 In the presence of the truly transcendent, we stand in awe, feeling both a sense of relief and a profound connection to the essence of being.
 This description may be a vague articulation of a sensation, but that is precisely the point: The essence of what art means to me is beyond the confines of language.

-The German sociologist Niklas Luhmann gave us a rather abstract but helpful analysis of art by relating it to his concept of *medium* and *form* inspired by Fritz Heider.
+The German sociologist Niklas Luhmann gives us a rather abstract but helpful analysis of art by relating it to his concept of *medium* and *form* inspired by Fritz Heider.
-According to him, a medium consists of: a large number of elements or, in the context of time, events.
+According to him, a medium consists of a large number of elements or, in the context of time, events.
 There are so many elements within a medium that cognition must necessarily operate by selection.
-The term 'element' should not be mistaken for natural constants like particles or souls, which can be objectively observed.
+The term *element* should not be mistaken for natural constants like particles or souls, which can be objectively observed.
 Instead, elements are units that are constructed---distinguished by an observing system.
 Moreover, these elements cannot determine themselves; they are subjected to what is known as *coupling*.
 Forms, conversely, arise through the concentration of dependency relations between elements, which the medium itself must support.
 It is the *loose coupling* and *separability* of a medium's elements that lead to the emergence of form.
-We do not perceive the medium itself, but rather the form, which coordinates elements within the medium.
+We do not perceive the medium itself, but rather the form which coordinates elements within the medium.

 Luhmann's constructivism replaces concepts of inside and outside, of object and subject, with the distinction between medium and form, which is always constructed by a system.
 Medium and form require a system reference; without it, they do not exist.